Know the Feeling

 Be honest with your answers.

-- Don’t think of gambling as a way to make money.
+- Thinking of gambling as a way to make money.

-- Always gamble with money that you can afford to lose.
+- Gambling with money you cannot afford to lose.

-- Don’t gamble when you are depressed or upset.
+- Gambling when you are depressed or upset.

 - Unable to balance gambling with other activities.